schottsfired/cjp-demo-environment/README.md

 4. Create a Docker network by running this from the project directory:

         make network
+        #In ubnutu 16.04 you may need to execute it with root permissions.

 ## How to run (and restart after shutting down)

 Simply type the following command

     docker-compose up -d
+    #In ubnutu 16.04 may fail, go to the ./data/ folder created and provide permissions to rw to other users.

 ..from the project directory, and wait a while :)